Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-5.md

 ## Conclusion
 Congratulations on completing the **Resilience Testing using Azure Load Testing and Azure Chaos Studio** challenge!
 You learned about the implementation of Azure Load testing and experimented in Azure Chaos Studio.

-Congratulations!
-You have successfully completed all the challenges.